Courses Archive

 Required for all first year Philosophy graduate students.

-This seminar is also designed to introduce first-year PhD students to graduate school in philosophy.
+In addition to introducing students to a contemporary philosophical literature, this course will also serve as an introduction to the philosophy PhD program at UVA, and to the field of philosophy more generally.
 This means that, in addition to our core philosophical subject matter, we will discuss topics related to completing a PhD at UVA, as well as elements of professional engagement.
 The assignments in this course are designed to give students a good amount practice reading, writing, presenting, and discussing philosophy at the graduate level.

 UNDERGRADUATE COURSES